On Choosing the Poems

 Into – Renown!

 Link to EDA manuscript.
 Originally in Poems: Packet XXIII, Fascicle 13-13 (part), Houghton Library – (127c).
 Includes 11 poems, written in ink, dated ca. 1861.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Poems (1890), 32, as two eight-line stanzas.

 Dickinson copied this poem into Fascicle 13 in the 13th place.
-It is about the power of reading to recuperate and actually reshape the reader’s mind and temperament, making us “stouter,” “less afraid,” and “helping us,” but the last line of the first stanza seems to question whether this effect matters: “As if a Kingdom – cared!”
-Still, we wonder who were the “celestial women” Dickinson was reading about who filled her mind?
+It is about the power of reading to recuperate and actually reshape the reader’s mind and temperament, making us “stouter,” “less afraid,” and “helping us.”
+But the last line of the first stanza seems to question whether this effect matters: “As if a Kingdom – cared!”
+Still, we wonder who were the “celestial women” Dickinson was reading about who so filled her mind?

 Perhaps at issue is the subject of the reader’s attention: those historical figures who “bore the faithful witness.”
 Their descriptions in the second stanza echo poems like